EvidentSecurity/esp-sdk-python/docs/AlertsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.AlertsApi()
 id = 56 # int | Alert ID
-include = 'include_example' # str | Related objects that can be included in the response:  external_account, region, signature, custom_signature, suppression, metadata, attribution, cloud_trail_events, tags, compliance_controls, custom_compliance_controls See Including Objects for more information. (optional)
+include = 'include_example' # str | Related objects that can be included in the response:  external_account, region, signature, custom_signature, suppression, metadata, attribution, cloud_trail_events, tags, compliance_controls See Including Objects for more information. (optional)

 try:
     # Show a single Alert